L13/vscode-projects/README.md

 * `Open as Workspace` - Open all workspaces in a group as a single workspace.
 * `Add to Favorites` - Add the workspace group and all its workspaces to favorites.
 * `Assign to Slot` - Assign the workspace group to slot 1 - 9 to open all with a keyboard shortcut.
+* `Edit Workspaces` - Assign or unassign workspaces to this group with a quick select menu.
 * `Add Folders to Workspace` - Add all workspaces in a group to the current workspace.
 * `Rename` - Rename a workspace group.
 * `Delete` - Delete a workspace group.

 ### Quick Menu for Workspaces

-* `Click` - Open a folder, workspace or project.
+* `Click` - Open a workspace.
 If `l13Projects.openInNewWindow` is true the workspace opens in a new window or all workspaces in a group open in new windows.

+### Tags

+* `Click` - Open all workspaces with this tag as a quick pick menu.
+If `l13Projects.openInNewWindow` is true the selected workspace opens in a new window.
+If this tag is not assigned to any workspace a quick pick menu opens with all workspaces to select multiple workspaces for this tag at once.

+### Tags Context Icons

+* `New Tag` - Add a new tag.

+### Tags Context Menu

+* `Open` - Works like `Click` but ignores `l13Projects.openInNewWindow` and opens the selected workspace in the current window.
+* `Open in New Window` - Works like `Click` but ignores `l13Projects.openInNewWindow` and opens the selected workspace in a new window.
+* `Open All` - Open all workspaces of a tag at once in the current and new windows.
+Ignores `l13Projects.openInNewWindow`.
+* `Open All in New Windows` - Open all workspaces of a tag at once in new windows.
+Ignores `l13Projects.openInNewWindow`.
+* `Open as Workspace` - Open all workspaces of a tag as a single workspace.
+* `Edit Workspaces` - Assign or unassign the selected tag to workspaces.
+* `Assign to Slot` - Assign the tag to slot 1 - 9 to open the list with a keyboard shortcut.
+* `Add Folders to Workspace` - Add all workspaces of a tag to the current workspace.
+* `Rename` - Rename a tag.
+* `Delete` - Delete a tag.

 ### Status Bar

-* `Click` - Reveal the current folder or workspace file in the Finder/Explorer.
+* `Click` - Reveal the current folder or Visual Studio Code workspace file in the Finder/Explorer.
 * Tooltip shows current path of the workspace.

 ### Visual Studio Code Explorer Context Menu

-* `Open in Current Window` - Opens the selected file or folder in the current VS Code Window.
+* `Open in Current Window` - Opens the selected file or folder in the current window.
-* `Open in New Window` - Opens the selected file or folder in a new VS Code Window.
+* `Open in New Window` - Opens the selected file or folder in a new window.

 ## Recommended Extensions